India, South Africa bid to ban COVID vaccine patents finds few takers in Latin America | DW | 28.06.2021

 In May, India and South Africa called on the World Trade Organization (WTO) to temporarily waive intellectual property (IP) rules related to COVID-19 vaccines, medicines, diagnostics and other technologies.

-The draft was co-sponsored by more than 60 countries, who had warmed up to the idea.
+The draft was co-sponsored by more than 60 countries that had warmed up to the idea.
 It was initially proposed in October last year amid snail-paced vaccine deliveries during the pandemic as rich countries cornered the bulk of the supplies.

-The reasoning was that waiving parts of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) would allow drugmakers in poor countries to produce effective vaccines without worrying about being sued for patent infringements and speed up the end of the pandemic, which if allowed to linger could see the emergence of vaccine-resistant COVID variants.
+The reasoning was that waiving parts of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) would allow drugmakers in poor countries to produce effective vaccines without worrying about being sued for patent infringements, and speed up the end of the pandemic, which if allowed to linger could see the emergence of vaccine-resistant coronavirus variants.

 The countries backing the revised proposal ranged from Eswatini to Indonesia and Pakistan to Vanuatu, adequately representing regions with some of the lowest vaccination rates globally.
 However, Latin America, the region worst hit by the pandemic and desperately in need of vaccines, only saw Venezuela and Bolivia proposing the IP waiver, leaving many experts confounded.

 "They're missing an enormous opportunity because they're being offered policy space that they should be taking.
-This doesn't come up often," Viviana Munoz Tellez from the Geneva-based South Centre think tank said.
+This doesn't come up often," Viviana Munoz Tellez, from the Geneva-based South Centre think tank, told DW.
 "The fact that the United States is backing the TRIPS waiver actually gives them a lot of political clout already to say, well, you know, this is something that even the United States supports."

 The region's economy saw a contraction of 7% last year, the sharpest in the world.
 The International Monetary Fund expects the recovery to be slow and divergent with some Latin American economies projected to return to their pre-pandemic levels only in 2024.

-Latin America, barring Chile and Uruguay which have relied heavily on the Chinese Sinovac vaccine, has been scrambling to get its population vaccinated with only a quarter of the people receiving at least one dose.
+Aside from Chile and Uruguay, which have relied heavily on the Chinese Sinovac vaccine, Latin American governments have scrambled to get populations vaccinated.
+Only a quarter of people have received at least one dose across Latin America.
 The vaccination drive has been hit by slow deliveries from the COVAX facility that governments in the region were banking on.
 The WHO-backed facility has distributed less than 10% of the doses expected to have been delivered by now.

 Desperate to speed up vaccinations, governments have been forced to strike bilateral deals with vaccine makers such as Pfizer and J&J. They worry that supporting a patent waiver could potentially jeopardize their agreements with pharma companies, which have been zealously defending their patents.

-"This seems to be a motivation of some politicians who say why do we want to rock the table when we're still trying to negotiate with the firms to get more access to vaccines," Munoz Tellez told DW.
+"This seems to be a motivation of some politicians who say why do we want to rock the table when we're still trying to negotiate with the firms to get more access to vaccines," Munoz Tellez said.

-Felipe Carvalho from the Brazilian chapter of nonprofit Doctors Without Borders says governments' fear stems from the "abusive" clauses they have been pushed to agree to as part of the supply deals.
+Felipe Carvalho, from the Brazilian chapter of nonprofit Doctors Without Borders, told DW that governments' fears stem from the "abusive" clauses that they have been pushed to agree to as part of the supply deals.

-"It's quite easy under those contractual conditions for pharmaceutical companies to threaten: 'If you go through with that political position, I can interrupt supply and under the contract, I'm allowed to do that," Carvalho told DW.
+"It's quite easy under those contractual conditions for pharmaceutical companies to threaten: "If you go through with that political position, I can interrupt supply, and, under the contract, I'm allowed to do that," Carvalho said DW.

-While there has not been any direct evidence of drugmakers threatening to divert supplies, a major pharmaceutical industry association that represents drugmakers such as Pfizer, J&J and AstraZeneca had warned Brazil in April that if it opted for compulsory licensing of vaccine patents then pharma companies might prefer to supply other markets.
+Though there has not been any direct evidence that drugmakers have threatened to divert supplies, a major pharmaceutical industry association that represents companies such as Pfizer, J&J and AstraZeneca had warned Brazil in April that, if it opted for compulsory licensing of vaccine patents, then pharma companies might prefer to supply other markets.

-Latin America's apathy to an IP waiver is a result of the fragmentation of a region that not so long ago boasted of strong regional collaboration, including on health matters thanks to organizations such as UNASUR (Union of South American Nations) and Mercosur.
+The apparent official apathy toward IP waivers in Latin America is a result of the fragmentation of a region that not so long ago boasted of strong regional collaboration, including on health matters thanks to organizations such as UNASUR (Union of South American Nations) and Mercosur.

 In the absence of any united front in the fight against the pandemic, countries are having to individually negotiate with drugmakers, handing them leverage that they are more than happy to exploit.